 These octets are broken down to provide an addressing scheme that can accommodate large and small networks.
 There are five different classes of networks, A to E. This document focuses on classes A to C, since classes D and E are reserved and discussion of them is beyond the scope of this document.

 Note: Also note that the terms "Class A, Class B" and so on are used in this document in order to help facilitate the understanding of IP addressing and subnetting.
 These terms are rarely used in the industry anymore because of the introduction of classless interdomain routing (CIDR).

-Given an IP address, its class can be determined from the three high-order bits.
+Given an IP address, its class can be determined from the three high-order bits (the three left-most bits in the first octet).
 Figure 1 shows the significance in the three high order bits and the range of addresses that fall into each class.
 For informational purposes, Class D and Class E addresses are also shown.

 In a Class A address, the first octet is the network portion, so the Class A example in Figure 1 has a major network address of 220.127.116.11 - 127.255.255.255.
 Octets 2, 3, and 4 (the next 24 bits) are for the network manager to divide into subnets and hosts as he/she sees fit.
 Class A addresses are used for networks that have more than 65,536 hosts (actually, up to 16777214 hosts!).

 In a Class B address, the first two octets are the network portion, so the Class B example in Figure 1 has a major network address of 18.104.22.168 - 22.214.171.124.
 Octets 3 and 4 (16 bits) are for local subnets and hosts.
 Class B addresses are used for networks that have between 256 and 65534 hosts.